-It’s important that we should remember at all times that not everybody reads web pages in the same way.
-For this reason, web content needs to be created in a way that is easily understood by screen readers.
+It’s important to remember at all times that not everybody reads web pages in the same way.
+For this reason, web content needs to be created in a way that’s understood by screen readers.

 What does this mean in practice?